 Custom errors in JavaScript

-JavaScript gives us a set of 8 error objects, which are raised in a try/catch expression depending on the error type.
-They are:
+JavaScript gives us a set of built-in error objects, raised depending on the error type:

 I analyzed them all in the JavaScript errors tutorial.